Anaclet12/Anaclet12/README.md

 ---

 ### 💬 My Professional Values
-> **“Data is everywhere and unstructured — my job is to deal with and translate it into insight.”**
+> **“Data is everywhere and unstructured; my job is to deal with and translate it into insight.”**
-> I believe in documentation, precision and clarity — both in numbers and in impact.
+> I believe in documentation, precision and clarity ; both in numbers and in impact.
 As a consultant at heart, I’m driven by the desire to help companies and organizations grow through data-driven strategies, using data to uncover opportunities, optimize performance, and support sustainable success.

 ---